 The Rust work builds on my previous work on a logic to support modular reasoning about higher-order concurrent imperative programs.
 The focus there was on providing simple building blocks that are powerful enough to recover more sophisticated reasoning techniques that were often axiomatized in previous logics.

-For some more information, check out my research blog.
+For some more information, check out my research blog and my research statement.

 In my free time, I like to run internet services myself and work on free software.
 This goes hand-in-hand with my pursuit of defending our privacy rights and our freedom in the digital world.
 See my personal website for more information.